-Not heading up to Lake Tahoe for "Ski Week"?
-There are still plenty of fun things to do in and around Marin with the kids during their time off!
-Check out our list of 10 fun family activities and outings, both indoor and outdoor, for mid-winter break.
+Whether you're getting in the car and heading up to Lake Tahoe for skiing or snow play or just hanging around the house for "Ski Week", you'll find plenty of fun things to do with the kids during their time off this month!
+Here's our list of 10 fun family activities and outings in Marin and beyond for mid-winter break.

 Since we seem to be getting a break from the rain, why not take advantage of the beautiful weather by taking a family hike?
 There are so many amazing spots in Marin County that are perfect for a hike or nature walk with kids, whether they're in a baby backpack, a stroller, or walking on their own.